MicrosoftDocs/memdocs/sccm/apps/deploy-use/create-deploy-scripts.md

 The three security roles used for running scripts are not created by default in Configuration Manager.
 To create the script runners, script authors, and script approvers roles, follow the outlined steps.

 1. In the Configuration Manager console, go to **Administration** >**Security** >**Security Roles**
 2. Right-click on a role and click **Copy**.
 The role you copy has permissions already assigned.
-Ensure that they are appropriate for the user.
+Make sure you take only the permissions that you want.
 3. Give the custom role a **Name** and a **Description**.
 4. Assign the security role the permissions outlined below.